trombonehero/nerf-herder/README.md

 http://localhost:5000/register?preregistration=<code>
 ```

-The organiser's interfacfe is at `/org/`
+The organiser's interface is at `/org/`

 ## About the name